Ahhh Greece, where the warmth of the people is as inviting as the Mediterranean breeze, and the cuisine is as rich as its history.

 However, if you're looking for a versatile option that covers a wider range of spearfishing activities, I recommend opting for a 75 cm gun.
 This size strikes a perfect balance, offering enough power and range for various fish sizes while still maintaining ease of handling.

-Thanasis Karavelis national greek free-diving champion recommends a speargun exceeding 120 cm with 8mm spears and multiple bands, providing the necessary range and power to target big Groupers and elusive Dentex.
+Dimos Adamis recommends a speargun of at least 105cm with 7-7,5-8mm shafts and multiple bands, or rollers or invert rollers, providing the necessary range and power to target big Groupers and elusive Dentex.

 Pro Tip: Since fish are pretty shy in the Meds, you will not always get a chance to line up "the perfect shot".
 So it is pretty normal to hit the rocks here and there.
 Bring enough replacement shafts and a file for sharpening your speartips.